OpenCDSS/cdss-learn-git/mkdocs-project/docs/08a-lesson-workflow-concepts/lesson-workflow-concepts.md

 ## A Successful Git Branching Model ##

 **This Git workflow is not (currently) recommended for CDSS software projects.
-Instead a simpler "feature branch" workflow is recommended.
+Instead a simpler "feature branch" (also called "topic branch") workflow is recommended.
 This recommendation may change after the initial CDSS open source projects have been running for awhile.**

 See the following background resources: